jacdals97/MLops_emotions/reports/README.md

 >
 > Answer:

 At the time of writing (Jan.
-17, 3pm), 70.83 DKK were spent on Google Cloud.
+17, 3pm), 133 DKK were spent on Google Cloud.
 Tho cost was primarily driven by Artifact Registry, followed by Vulnerability Scanning and training with Vertex AI.
-Compute Engine and Cloud Storage have very small costs.
+In our setup, we push a training image to the artifact registry each time a developer commits changes from local to the developers branch.
+This is done so that training is possible on GPUs for all developers independently, but comes with the cost of building and sending multiple images to the cloud.

 ## Overall discussion of project